tfeb/csvf/README.md

 Until recently this existed only as a gist, but since it's now been souped up somewhat it is now a proper repo.

+## What is here
+The program you run is `bin/csvf`: it's a tiny shell script which expects to find `lib/csvf.py` in the right place, so if you copy one, copy the other, and preserve the directory structure: `bin/../lib/csvf.py` should be the right file.

+As well as these directories:

+- `samples/` contains some samples, both of Python code and CSV files.
+- `doc/` contains the probably-abandoned beginnings of a [Sphinx](https://www.sphinx-doc.org/)-based documentation generator.
+There is no actual documentation there currently, but if you have sphinx you could perhaps try to make some.

 ## What it can do
 It works as a filter, so you want to use it as